WestDRI/wgpages/content/chapel1/chapel-01-intro.md

 <!-- - library of standard domain maps provided by chapel -->
 <!-- - users can write their own domain maps -->

-## Language for parallel computing on large-scale systems
+## Chapel: a language for parallel computing on large-scale systems

-- Chapel is a modern, **open-source parallel programming language** developed at _Cray Inc._ (acquired by Hewlett Packard Enterprise in 2019).
+- Modern, **open-source parallel programming language** developed at _Cray Inc._ (acquired by Hewlett Packard Enterprise in 2019).
-- Chapel offers simplicity and readability of scripting languages such as Python or Matlab: "Python for parallel programming".
+- Offers simplicity and readability of scripting languages such as Python or Matlab: "Python for parallel programming".
-- Chapel is a compiled language $\Rightarrow$ provides the **speed and performance** of Fortran and C.
+- Compiled language $\Rightarrow$ provides the **speed and performance** of Fortran and C.
-- Chapel supports high-level abstractions for data distribution and **data parallel processing**, and for **task parallelism**.
+- Supports high-level abstractions for data distribution and **data parallel processing**, and for **task parallelism**.
+- Based on the **PGAS** (Partitioned Global Address space) programming model: can access variables in global address space from each node, a lot of behind-the-scenes work to reduce/buffer remote memory access.
-- Chapel provides optimization for **data-driven placement of computations**.
+- Provides **data-driven placement of computations**.
   <!-- - allow users to express parallel computations in a natural, almost intuitive, manner -->
-- Chapel was designed around a **multi-resolution** philosophy: users can incrementally add more detail to their original code, to bring it as close to the machine as required, at the same time they can achieve anything you can normally do with MPI and OpenMP.
+- Designed around a **multi-resolution** philosophy: users can incrementally add more detail to their original code, to bring it as close to the machine as required, at the same time they can achieve anything you can normally do with MPI and OpenMP.

 <!-- - has its source code stored in text files with the extension `.chpl` -->

-The Chapel community is fairly small: too few people know/use Chapel &nbsp;⇄&nbsp; relatively few libraries.
+The Chapel community is fairly small: relatively few people know/use Chapel &nbsp;⇄&nbsp; too few libraries.
 However, you can use functions/libraries written in other languages:

 1. Direct calls will always be serial.